 All proposals submitted in response to this RFP are available for review at TJPA offices.
-Proposals will be retained for two years, except for the selected consultant's proposal which will be maintained on permanent record.
+Proposals will be retained for two years, except for the selected consultants' proposals which will be maintained on permanent record.

 Attachments

 Attachment A, RFP Announcement Attachment B, Scoring Sheets Attachment C, Scores